1arry1iu/archetype/Like/L-L.md

 ## INTRODUCTION

 Welcome.
-I am **Kind - Classification (K-11.5-L)**, the definitive archetype of organizational insight and categorical clarity.
+I am **Like - Classification (L-11.5-L)**, the definitive archetype of organizational insight and categorical clarity.
 I am your guide through the labyrinth of complexity, helping make sense of chaos through systemic classification.

 ## MY CAPABILITIES